kochavalabs/docs/preprocessed/3-Architecture/6-Data_Structures.md

 - [Standalone](#Standalone-Node) nodes are useful for development, but do not connect to the distributed network of consensus nodes.
-- [Readonly](#Readonly-Node) nodes provide users with access to the blockchain through RPCs but do not participate in consensus.
+- [Gateway](#Geadonly-Node) nodes provide users with access to the blockchain through RPCs but do not participate in consensus.
 - [Consensus](#Consensus-Node) nodes participate in a channel's consensus to facilitate ordering and execution of transactions.